 - Policy LPD 36 of the Part 2 Local Plan sets out affordable housing requirements of 10%, 20% or 30% dependent on sub-market location.
-Table 34 shows the overall percentage of housing completions that are affordable, the number of which are social, intermediate and affordable - Chart 2 shows the types of homes (flat/house) and bedroom size of homes completed since 2011. - The density of housing completions is set out in Table 26, 27 and 28 above. - Table 35 shows the specialist accommodation granted permission or built since 2011. - The Council applies Policy LPD 41 of the Part 2 Local Plan where it is relevant to do so in determining planning applications on live work units.
-During the monitoring period, six planning permissions have been granted for live work units. - The Council maintains a joint self-build and custom housebuilding register with Broxtowe Borough, Erewash Borough, Nottingham City and Rushcliffe Borough Councils.
+Table 34 shows the overall percentage of housing completions that are affordable, the number of which are social, intermediate and affordable rent. - Chart 2 shows the types of homes (flat/house) and bedroom size of homes completed since 2011. - The density of housing completions is set out in Table 26, 27 and 28 above. - Table 35 shows the specialist accommodation granted permission or built since 2011. - The Council applies Policy LPD 41 of the Part 2 Local Plan where it is relevant to do so in determining planning applications on live work units.
+During the monitoring period, one planning permission has been granted for a live work unit. - The Council maintains a joint self-build and custom housebuilding register with Broxtowe Borough, Erewash Borough, Nottingham City and Rushcliffe Borough Councils.
 Information on the register is available on the following Council's web page www.gedling.gov.uk/selfbuild.
 Information from the register has been used to support the determination of planning applications and will inform the implementation of Policy LPD 42 of the Part 2 Local Plan.
 Table 36 provides the number of entries added to Gedling's register for each base period.
 The register did not have a local connection test when it was set up in 2016.
 The register was revisited in 2018 and the revised registration form which now includes local connection criteria was launched on 31 October 2018.
 As a result of this review the number of entries on the register is split between part 1 and part 2 of the register.
+Only those who meet the local connection test are entered on Part 1 of the register.